Team

 Adit is doing a combined major in Chemistry, Math and Life Sciences.
 He is interested in how technology integrates with rehabilitation.
 Outside of research, you can find him playing sports with his friends.

-Wenqi Zhang (Work Learn Student, University of British Columbia)
+Wenqi Zhang (Research Assistant, University of British Columbia)

 Wenqi, a final-year undergraduate student in Cognitive Systems at UBC, is actively engaged in research pertaining to the utilization of technology.
 Her primary focus lies in discovering innovative approaches to enhance virtual rehabilitation, elevate user experiences through interface improvements, and develop novel methods of interaction.
 Additionally, Wenqi is passionate about leveraging technology like virtual reality or interactive robots to assist stroke patients, aiming to physically and mentally help their rehabilitation process.

-Jimmy Choy (Work Learn Student, University of British Columbia)
+Jimmy Choy (Research Assistant, University of British Columbia)

 Jimmy Choy is a third-year undergraduate student in Biology at UBC.
 His primary interest lies in understanding the recovery processes and underlying physiology from body illnesses and diseases.
 He aspires to pursue a Doctor of Optometry degree and is keen on working on novel interventions that enhance patient interactions.
 He is particularly focused on understanding the emotional distress faced by patients impaired with illnesses or disabilities.
 Outside of his academic and professional interests, he relishes trying different cuisines in the city and ensures he maintains his fitness by hitting the gym, especially during the school year.

-Asia Cai (Work Learn Student, University of British Columbia)
+Asia Cai (Research Assistant, University of British Columbia)

 Asia is a fourth-year Kinesiology student at UBC with an avid interest for active rehabilitation.
 This passion was ignited when she witnessed the transformative impact of active rehab on her mom’s recovery from a sporting injury.
 Seeing her mom regain her strength and return to her beloved activities inspired Asia to pursue a career in helping others improve their function, mobility, and strength.
 Outside of her studies, Asia prioritizes her own well-being through activities like hiking, lifting, and running outdoors.
 She also values quality time with her family, and discovering new coffee shops.